8 Ways to Increase Traffic to Your Website: Part One

 At a very basic level that will give you the insights into how many visitors you get every day, how long they stay on your website for and which pages they look at.

-This is all provided in a very simple to understand interface and you can customise it and deep dive into the data to your heart’s content.
+This is all provided in a (we think) very simple to understand interface and you can customise it and deep dive into the data to your heart’s content.

 Analysing this data you can see if users start to “drop off” at any stage as they move through the website.
-Armed with this information you can start to optimise individual pages to make them more appealing, improve your Calls to Action and make the user experience more easy.
+Armed with this information you can start to optimise individual pages to make them more appealing, improve your Calls to Action (CTAs) and make the whole user experience more easy and enjoyable.